secondary-smiles/chela/README.md

 Chela is a minimal URL shortener built in Rust.
 It is named after the small claw on crustaceans.

 ## Usage
 You can create a redirect by navigating to the `/create` page and filling out the form.
-By default, every path passed to Chela will treated as a redirect except `/` and `/create`.
+By default, every path passed to Chela will be treated as a redirect except `/` and `/create`.

 ## Install and Run
 ### With Docker